COOLING DOWN WITH RAIN, THEN SNOW INTO TOMORROW

 Your First Alert Weather Forecast:

 We’re tracking a spring storm that’s passing over top of Wisconsin.
-It’s putting an end to our recent warm spell, so say “goodbye” to highs in the 70s and 80s for a while.
-Today’s temperatures will hover in the 50s with periods of rain.
+It’s ended our recent warm spell, so say “goodbye” to highs in the 70s and 80s for a while.
+Today’s temperatures have hovered in the 50s, and will slowly fall this afternoon.
+Look for more rain across northeast Wisconsin.
 Another one-quarter to three-quarters of an inch of rainfall will be possible as the moisture pivots around this weathermaker.

 Back across western Wisconsin, temperatures have tumbled into the 30s, with rain turning to snow.
 Much of the western half of the state is going under a WINTER STORM WARNING, where 1-2 FEET of snow is possible in some places.
 Closer to home, the western edge of our viewing area goes under a WINTER WEATHER ADVISORY tonight and into Monday morning.
 Within these areas in central Wisconsin, will see varying snowfall totals of 2-6″.